-- 1. These decisions are made before beginning the process: - · Discuss critical issues with administrators and curriculum representatives - · Determine issues unique to district needs - · Needs assessment - · School improvement plans - · Superintendent direction - · Board direction - Review the state's textbook-adoption committee's evaluation of textbooks-look at criteria used overall in relation to each textbook and publisher - We then form a committee of administrators, teachers (representatives from all grade levels) and parents. - 3.
-The committee reviews, research and identifies essential K-8 curriculum and assesses needs. - 4.
-The committee establishes consensus on the most important criteria to evaluate during initial screening. - 5.
+- 1. These decisions are made before beginning the process: - Discuss critical issues with administrators and curriculum representatives - Determine issues unique to district needs - Needs assessment - School improvement plans - Superintendent direction - Board direction - Review the state's textbook-adoption committee's evaluation of textbooks-look at criteria used overall in relation to each textbook and publisher - 2.
+We then form a committee of administrators, teachers (representatives from all grade levels) and parents. - 3.
+The committee reviews, researches and identifies essential K-8 curriculum and assesses needs. - The committee establishes consensus on the most important criteria to evaluate during initial screening. - 5.
 Depending on how many textbook programs have been approved, we make arrangements to preview samples.
 An initial preview may be necessary to determine whether the committee needs to preview all samples.
 All textbooks are from the state-approved list. - 6.
 The committee conducts evaluations, pilots, reviews, and shares the conclusions with administrators and staff. - 7.
 Community members are invited to review curriculum and provide feedback. - 8.
 The committee submits its recommendation to the school board for approval and, finally, implements the new program, monitors, and modifies or supplements when necessary. - 9.
 The district has affirmed that each pupil, including English learners, has his or her own textbook to use in class and to take home.

-Textbooks and Instruction 18 School Year Subject Textbook Adopted English Language Arts & ELD Wonders, McGraw-Hill (K-5) 03/2017 English Language Arts & ELD SpringBoard, College Board (6-8) 05/2017 Mathematics California Go Math!, Houghton Mifflin Harcourt (K-8) 05/2014 Science California Science, Scott Foresman (K-5) 06/2007 Science California Earth Science, Scott Foresman (6) 06/2007 Science Focus on Life Science, Glencoe (7) 06/2007 Science Focus on Physical Science, Glencoe (8) 06/2007 History/social science California History-Social Science, Scott Foresman (K-5) 06/2006 History/social science Ancient Civilizations; Holt, Rinehart and Winston (6) 06/2006 History/social science World History: Medieval to Early Modern Times ; Holt, Rinehart and Winston (7) 06/2006
+Textbooks and Instructional Materials List 2018-19 School Yea Subject Textbook Adopted English Language Arts & ELD Wonders, McGraw-Hill (K -5) 03/2017 English Language Arts & ELD SpringBoard, College Board (6-8) 05/2017 Mathematics California Go Math!, Houghton Miffli n Harcourt (K-8) 05/2014 Science California Science, Scott Foresr 06/2007 Science California Earth Science, Scott Fo 06/2007 Science Focus on Life Science, Glenc oe (7) 06/2007 Science Focus on Physical Science, Gle ncoe (8) 06/2007 History/social science Social Studies Alive!
+California Teachers' Curriculum Institut 06/2018 History/social science Ancient Civilizations; Holt, Rinehart and Winston (6) 06/2006 History/social science World History: Medieval to Early Modern Times ; Holt, Rinehart and Winston (7) 06/2006 History/social science US History, Holt, Rinehart and Winston 06/2006